The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 The more you know about the Metaverse, the more you can be prepared – and from a marketing point of view, it can’t hurt either.

-Let’s take a look at the most important Metaverse statistics, market size data and facts for 2022.
+Let’s take a look at the most important Metaverse statistics, facts, and trends for 2022.

 - The Metaverse market size is predicted to reach as much as $800 billion by 2024

-- JP Morgan predicts the Metaverse market size will be worth $1 trillion (no time frame given)
+- JP Morgan predicts the market size will be worth $1 trillion (no time frame given)

-- Goldman Sachs predicts the Metaverse market size will be worth $1-12 trillion (no time frame given)
+- Goldman Sachs predicts the market size will be worth $1-12 trillion (no time frame given)

 - The Metaverse market was worth $46 billion in 2020